 Myth Number 4: You need SSL Certificate

-While it is better to have an https website, for many reasons like better ranking and less users leaving your website due to security alert, this is not a requirement for approval of Google Adsense account.
-As you can see in the image of email that confirmed my approval, the link is http and not https.
+While it is better to have an HTTPS website, for many reasons like better ranking and fewer users leaving your website due to security alert, this is not a requirement for approval of a Google Adsense account.
+As you can see in the image of the email that confirmed my approval, the link is HTTP and not HTTPS.

 How to get Google Adsense account approved?

 You just need to do following two things.

 Whatever amount of content is on your website (minimum 5 to six pages with each page at least 700 words) should be original and not copy-pasted or plagiarized.
 There should not be any copyrighted material on your site either.
 This was already checked on my list and I just needed to do the second thing

 Yes, it’s just that simple and you will get be able to host ads by Google on your website ad get paid for them!
 Now go and do whatever your website is lacking and apply for Google Adsense!